Greek Food: 65 Authentic Dishes You Need (IMMEDIATELY)

 7. Choriatiki (Greek Salad)

-A bowl of Greek salad.
+A blue bowl full of Choriatiki.

 I know we see Greek salads at restaurants, but they actually do eat Greek salads in Greece.
 This isn’t just some “Greek-inspired” recipe.
 Nope, it’s a tasty concoction of yummy veggies, cheese, and a nice olive oil and wine vinegar mixture.